 PortMiami is known worldwide as the Cargo Gateway of the Americas, with more than half of the Port’s trade coming from Latin America and the Caribbean.
 The Port continues to grow as a major trade nexus and is nearing completion on its capital improvement projects, which represent more than $1 billion in infrastructure investments.
 At PortMiami, we’ll make your cargo move!

-Great Lakes Dredge and Dock Company has begun dredging PortMiami's channel to minus 50/52 feet.
-Once completed, PortMiami will be big ship ready, equipped to welcome super-size container vessels arriving via the Panama Canal.
-The project, managed by the U.S. Army Corps of Engineers, is expected to be completed in conjunction with the opening of the expanded Panama Canal in 2015.
+Great Lakes Dredge and Dock Company is currently dredging PortMiami's channel to minus 50/52 feet.
+Once completed, in 2015, PortMiami will be big ship ready, equipped to welcome super-size container vessels arriving via the Panama Canal.

-PortMiami and the Florida East Coast Railway (FEC) are gearing up to help shippers make the most of the coming Post-Panamax Era with the re-introduction of on-port, on-dock rail service.
-Restored tracks will connect the Port to the Hialeah Rail Yard with links to the national rail system, making PortMiami the most efficient entry point for goods flowing from Asia to the Southeastern U.S. and beyond.
+PortMiami and the Florida East Coast Railway (FEC) have partnered up to help shippers make the most of the coming Post-Panamax Era with the re-introduction of on-port, on-dock rail service.
+Restored tracks now connect the Port to the Hialeah Rail Yard with links to the national rail system, making PortMiami the most efficient entry point for goods flowing from Asia to the Southeastern U.S. and beyond.